 Turning 15 on the Road to Freedom by Lynda Blackmon Lowery

 As a teen, Lynda Blackmon and her black classmates were given liberty by their teachers and administrators to skip school to participate in peaceful demonstrations.
-Eventually she got used to being hauled off to jail.
 In one such demonstration, state troopers attacked Blackmon and other children as they crossed the Edmund Pettus Bridge in Selma, Alabama, a day that came to be called “Bloody Sunday.”

 Claudette Colvin: Twice Toward Justice by Phillip Hoose